hithroc/5chbot/README.md

 ## Running

-To run the project you need to copy the example config file and fill the login information there and mailing list spreadsheet ID there:
+To run the bot you need to copy the example config file, fill the login information and mailing list spreadsheet ID there:

     $ cp config.json.example config.json

 You also need to create a new project in [Google Developers Console](https://console.developers.google.com/project), enable Drive API for it.
 Then create a new service account key and download it as JSON file.
-Save it as "google.json" in the root directory of the project.
+Save it as "google.json" in the root directory of the bot.
 Then you should share the mailing list spreadsheet with the service account email in the JSON file.

-And then run the project:
+Now you can just run it:

     $ stack exec 5chbot